Ex-Reagan Aide Massie To Put Presidential Correspondence Up For Auction - Representative - UrduPoint

 Ex-Reagan Aide Massie To Put Presidential Correspondence Up For Auction - Representative

+US writer and scholar on Russia, Suzanne Massie, who was an adviser to President Ronald Reagan, will put up for auction her unique historical archive, Massie's representative in Russia and a manager of the International Diplomatic Club Balthasar Schaldenbrand told Sputnik

-WASHINGTON (UrduPoint News / Sputnik - 13th September, 2022) US writer and scholar on Russia, Suzanne Massie, who was an adviser to President Ronald Reagan, will put up for auction her unique historical archive, Massie's representative in Russia Balthasar Schaldenbrand told Sputnik.
+WASHINGTON (UrduPoint News / Sputnik - 13th September, 2022) US writer and scholar on Russia, Suzanne Massie, who was an adviser to President Ronald Reagan, will put up for auction her unique historical archive, Massie's representative in Russia and a manager of the International Diplomatic Club Balthasar Schaldenbrand told Sputnik.

 "In addition to 14 personal letters from the former President Ronald Reagan, the collection includes Massie's correspondence with former President Bill Clinton, ex-Vice President Al Gore and other leading figures of the 20th century in politics, ballet, art, non-profit organizations and literature, including such international luminaries as Alexander Solzhenitsyn and George Balanchine," Schaldenbrand revealed.